Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Try it on dry land first.
 Adjust all straps until the jacket is snug but you can slide two fingers underneath.

 - Check the lift.
 Grab the rescue handle and gently lift.
-Your dog should come up evenly without the jacket sliding forward or backward.
+Your dog should come up evenly without the jacket sliding forward or backward (Benny hates this part, but it's necessary).

 - Test in shallow water.
 Watch your dog's swimming posture.
 They should float level, not nose-down or tail-down.

 - Readjust as needed.
 Wet jackets fit differently than dry ones.
-Fine-tune after the first swim.
+You'll need to fine-tune it after the first swim.

 Water Safety Tips Beyond the Jacket

-- Introduce water gradually -- forcing a scared dog into water creates lasting fear
+- Introduce water gradually (forcing a scared dog into a lake creates lasting fear).

-- Watch for signs of fatigue: slowing pace, lower body position, labored breathing
+- Watch for signs of fatigue.
+Look for a slowing pace, a lower body position, or labored breathing.

 The Bottom Line

-No matter which jacket you choose, the most important thing is that your dog wears one every time they are near deep or moving water.
+No matter which jacket you choose, the most important thing is that your dog wears it every time they're near deep or moving water.